Chris Humphreys: Career

-Chris lives on Salt Spring Island, British Columbia, Canada.
+Humphreys currently lives on Salt Spring Island, British Columbia.

 The Bill

 Humphreys has recorded Audio Commentaries for several of his The Bill episodes, including "Traffic" (alongside writer Christopher Russell and co-star Andrew Mackintosh) and "Citadel" (alongside writer J.C.
 Wilsher).
 Humphreys was also reunited with eight of his Sun Hill co-stars for a three-part Zoom reunion for The Bill Podcast Patreon Channel.